erxes/erxes/docs/user/script-install.md

 #### Step 2:  Paste the code in your web source

-10. Paste the code in the bottom of the body tag (see the below figure).
+10. Paste the Messenger script code in the bottom of the body tag.
+In this case, Messenger + Knowledgebase code is similar to Messenger + Pop-Ups.   (see the below figure).

 <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/advancedsetup/8.png" />